AGI-LTI/MMU-RAGent-Preview/index.md

 ### 🥇 Eligibility

 Prize eligibility requires full system reproducibility and clear documentation of all components.
 Only participants in the **Full System Submission** option are eligible for cash prizes.

 ---

-## Submission and Workshop

-All participants are required to submit a report detailing their system, methods, and results.
-Top-performing and innovative teams will be invited to present their work at our associated NeurIPS 2025 workshop.
-Further details on the report format and submission deadlines will be announced soon.

----